filecoin-project/filecoin-docs/basics/assets/the-fil-token.md

 ### Network payments

 When a user wants to store data on the Filecoin network, they pay in FIL to the storage providers who offer their storage space.
-The payment is made in advance for a certain amount of time that the data will be stored on the network.
+The payment is made in advance, for a certain amount of time that the data will be stored on the network.

-When a user wants to retrieve their data from the Filecoin network, they can make a payment in FIL to the storage providers who stored the data.
-This payment incentivizes the storage providers to keep the data available for retrieval at all times.
-Storage providers choose their own terms and payment mechanisms for providing storage and retrieval services so other options (such as fiat payments) can be available.
+In addition, Storage providers choose their own terms and payment mechanisms for providing storage and retrieval services so other options (such as fiat payments) can be available.

 ### Blockchain rewards